My Forking Life

 Notes

-• Store any leftover syrup in an airtight container in the refrigerator for up to one month.
+• Store any leftovers in an airtight container in the fridge for up to a week.
+Just give it a good shake before using it.

 Nutrition